csuhta/inquisition-perks/readme.txt

 Rating: Poor

-This perk gives you a one-time pack of teir 3 metals and cloth, about 10 of each kind.
+This perk gives you a one-time pack of tier 3 metals and cloth, about 10 of each kind.
 You can gather these yourself.
 While this perk might be somewhat worth it, the two other points you'd have to spend to get there are not.